pujoseno/Hand-Expression/README.md

 # Hand-Expression
 Using CNN to Train Gesture Image for Hand Expression.
+In this case we will implementation CNN model in image recognition.
+In this case we using hand gesture images.
+What the benefit in this case? we can learn about how CNN work in Image recognition and how to prediction hand gesture Using CNN.
 ### Requirements
 You can install requirements in this repo.